gsidsid/warmup_project/README.md

 ![wall](screenshots/wall.gif)

 A method validates if there are detections within a distance threshold in the inter/cardinal directions I filter scan data into by default, separating this into eight straightforward cases that try to keep and track the wall on the east.
+I suspect I may have my directions mixed up, but the key is keeping the wall on one side.

 * **OUTSIDE N NW NE**: Find the wall, slight left to do so
 * **INSIDE N; OUTSIDE NW NE**: About to run into something, turn right to avoid